Commissions and Fees: Plot

 As Betty Francis (January Jones) packs for a family ski vacation, Sally complains that she would rather spend the weekend with Don and Megan (Jessica Paré).
 An angry Betty calls Don to say she is dropping Sally off at his apartment.
 To Megan's surprise, Sally shows up at the apartment and informs her that she will be staying for the weekend.
 Megan later complains to Don for not telling her about Sally's visit.
 Don confides that he had to fire Lane for embezzlement.
 Lane arrives home drunk to find that Rebecca has surprised him with a new Jaguar.
-She tells him her reasoning — he never spends on himself.
-He vomits, but, the next morning, reassures Rebecca (Embeth Davidtz) that he likes the car.
-Lane attempts to commit suicide in the middle of the night using the new car's exhaust, but, in an ironic confirmation of Cooper's earlier retort of Jaguars that "They don't start!", the car fails to start.
-He then walks into SCDP's empty office and types a letter at his desk.
+He vomits but reassures Rebecca (Embeth Davidtz) the next morning that he likes the car.
+He then attempts to commit suicide in the middle of the night using the new car's exhaust, but the car fails to start.
+He walks into SCDP's empty office and types a letter at his desk.

 Sally invites Glen to visit while Don and Megan are at work the next day.
-He agrees.
-The next morning, she waits for Megan to leave the apartment before rushing to change out of her pajamas.
-Glen arrives at the Draper apartment.
-They visit the American Museum of Natural History.
-He admits that he told friends he was going to "do it" with her, but that he thinks of her as a little sister.
+They visit the American Museum of Natural History and he admits that he told his friends he was going to "do it" with Sally, but that he thinks of her as a little sister.
 Feeling ill, Sally runs to the bathroom and finds blood on her underwear.
-Arriving home, Megan looks for Sally and sees Glen's duffel bag.
-Sally takes a cab to the Francis house and sprints to the bathroom.
-She later hugs Betty tightly and explains that her menstrual cycle has started.
-Glen shows up at the Draper apartment and tells Megan that Sally left him at the museum.
-Betty phones and tells her that Sally "became a woman today," and just needed her mother.
-Megan insists Glen stay until she can drive him to his train.
+She takes a cab to the Francis house and tells Betty, hugging her tightly.
 Betty gives Sally a hot water bottle and assures her that starting her cycle means "everything is working."